 The following evacuation procedures are in place for the residence halls.
 These procedures are to be followed when a fire alarm sounds.
 All residents and their guests must exit the building when a fire alarm sounds, regardless of whether it is a fire drill, false activation, or actual fire.
-Any persons physically unable to exit the building should immediately contact the BSU Police Department at 508-531-1212 from a cell phone or 911 from a campus phone.
-Questions regarding the procedures should be directed to Residence Life and Housing staff (x1277) or the BSU Police Department (x1212).
+Any persons physically unable to exit the building should immediately contact the BSU Police Department at 508-531-1212.
+Questions regarding the procedures should be directed to Residence Life and Housing staff (x1277) or the BSU Police Department (508) 531-1212.